 You can also board Delhi Metro.
 The best part is that it will only take you about 15 minutes to reach here.
 Yes, from the airport metro station to Hauz Khas metro there are a total of seven stations in between.
 The cost of the overall journey would be Rs.30.
 The metro route goes like this: IGD Airport - Shankar Vihar - Vasant Vihar - Munirka - R.K.
 Puram - I.I.T. - Hauz Khas

-By Rail.
 Delhi has very good train connectivity with other Indian cities.
 Hazrat Nizamuddin Railway Station, New Delhi Railway Station along with the Old Delhi Railway Station are quite nearby Hauz Khas.

 All three of them are located at an approximate distance of 15-20 km from Hauz Khas, so if you are planning to travel Delhi via train then you can consider deboarding at any of these train stations.
 Here is the route you can take from different cities.

 Delhi is well connected via road networks to other nearby Indian cities.
 Depending upon your location you can either drive your own vehicle or even consider taking the services of an interstate bus.
 Here is how you can reach Delhi via the following routes.